coopTilleuls/easyadmin-mercure-demo/README.md

 ## Installation & first run 🚀

-The `5432` port must be free fro PostgreSQL.
+The `5432` port must be free for PostgreSQL.

     composer install
     make start